-Text Book Homework Questions
+Text Homework Questions

-These are assigned from your Conceptual Approach hard cover text and are generally due the following Wednesday (see your course schedule for due dates and exceptions).
+These are assigned from your Conceptual Approach hard cover text.
+See your course schedule for due dates.
 Although you are required to turn in all of the questions, only a few will be directly graded.
-This will not be announced in advance.
+The graded question numbers will not be announced in advance.

-Activity Book - Follow Up Homework Questions
+Activity-Follow Up Homework Questions

-These are assigned from your Activity Approach Follow Up questions and will be directly graded using the following rubric.
-These are generally due the following Wednesday (see your course schedule for due dates and exceptions).
+These are assigned from your Activity Approach Follow-Up questions and will be directly graded using the following rubric.
+Each Activity-Follow Up question is worth 10 points.
+The points will be allocated based on the following rubric.

+Category Description Points

+Understanding: 2

+Understanding of the problem is demonstrated.

+A reasonable strategy for solving the problem is applied.

+Completeness: 3

-Category Description Points Understanding Understanding of the problem demonstrated.
-A reasonable strategy for 2 solving the problem is applied.
-Completeness Each part of the questions is answered.
-3 All sketches or diagrams asked for in the problem are present.
-All steps taken to solve the problem are given with rational for them and enough detail for another student to understand.
+Each part of the question is answered.

+All sketches or diagrams asked for in the problem are present.

+All steps taken to solve the problem are given with rationale

+for them and enough detail for another student to

+understand.
 All key calculations are shown.

+Clarity: 3

-Clarity The solution is easy to read and follow.
-3 The answer is clearly identifiable.
-Good formatting, spelling, grammar, and typing or handwriting are used.
+The solution is easy to read and follow.

+The answer is clearly identifiable.

+Good formatting, spelling, grammar, and typing or handwriting

+is used.
 Sketches or diagrams are neat, clear and well labeled.

+Correctness 2

-Correctness The answer is correct/all calculations are accurate.
-2
+The answer is correct / all calculations are accurate.